 One thing I’ve learnt is there are many ways to get to the same end result so it’s really smart to choose the right stretch or pose and adjust accordingly.

 And finally we get to the hips!
 Hope your legs are feeling lighter and a wee bit more flexible.

-I have a shocking sore throat right now so today’s practice was really easy.
-For the photo I just used my foam roller but you can use a yoga block or a very thick book.
+For the photo I just used a random log but you can use your foam roller, a yoga block or a very thick book.
 Start out low and gradually increase the height of whatever you use.

 Place said block under the lower back – on the flat part.
 Bend the knees to start with and if that’s comfortable stretch out the legs.
 Bring the hands on the belly or raise them overhead (keeping the elbows on the floor for support).
 Hang out here for a few minutes.
 It’s a lovely stretch for the front of the hips.
 An area I have no end of problem with due to too much sitting, running and biking.
 I know I have a problem when I want to sleep curled up too!!

 When you’re finished gently remove the block and lie flat for a couple of minutes.
 Make sure the natural curve of the spine is reinstated.

 Another one of my favourite stretches.
 A variation on cobra pose that I add to almost all flow sequences.
 It’s so easy to get focused on the main muscles and forget the supporting cast.
 And so often they’ll become the limiting factor in the stretch.